Dharma (.WHY) ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious and/or irrelevant emails, especially ones received from unknown addresses - must not be opened.
-Any attachments (or links) present in dubious letters - must never be opened, as these files are a potential source of infection.
-Only official and verified downloads should be used.
-Programs should be activated and updated with tools/functions, provided by legitimate developers.
-Illegal activation ("cracking") tools and third party updaters are advised against use, as they can download/install malware.
-It is paramount to device/user safety, to have reputable anti-virus/anti-spyware installed.
-Furthermore, this software is to be kept up-to-date, used to perform regular system scans and remove detected threats/issues.
-If your computer is already infected with Dharma (.WHY), we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open suspicious and/or irrelevant emails, especially those received from unknown addresses.
+Any attachments or links present in dubious messages must never be opened, as these files are the potential source of an infection.
+Use only official and verified downloads.
+Programs should be activated and updated with tools/functions provided by legitimate developers.
+Illegal activation ("cracking") tools and third party updaters should be avoided, as they can download/install malware.
+Have reputable anti-virus/anti-spyware installed and kept up-to-date - used it to perform regular system scans and for the removal of detected threats/issues.
+If your computer is already infected with Dharma (.WHY), we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Dharma (.WHY) ransomware's pop-up window:
+Text presented in Dharma (.WHY) ransomware pop-up window:

 YOUR FILES ARE ENCRYPTED